low-earth-orbit/gnss-attitude/README.md

 # gnss-attitude
 ## About
-gnss-attitude is a GNSS-based single antenna attitude determination software implementing the SNR-based algorithm proposed initially by [Axelrad and Behre (1999)](https://ieeexplore.ieee.org/abstract/document/736346) and later improved by [Wang et al. (2005)](https://eprints.qut.edu.au/2938/).
+gnss-attitude is a GNSS-based single antenna attitude determination software implementing the SNR-based algorithm proposed initially by [Axelrad and Behre (1999)](https://ieeexplore.ieee.org/abstract/document/736346).
 Acting as an extension for [RTKLIB](http://www.rtklib.com/), this software takes processing results from RTKLIB and outputs the determined antenna boresight vectors in local coordinates (ENU).

 gnss-attitude is being developed for future use in VIOLET, a nano-satellite by [CubeSat NB](https://www.unb.ca/initiatives/cubesat/).
 The author introduced a few innovations:
 1. The adjustment terms and the SNR mapping function are determined simultaneously, using a statistical model.